swagufied/cnv_library/readme.md

 			* get_freq(columns) - returns frequencies.
 				* columns - must be list of column names or column indices. frequencies will branch in order of columns provided
 				* print_freq - default = True, if True, will print the freq results. if False, will return a dict of dicts
+			* get_col_values(columns) - returns all unique values of column combination inputted
+				* columns - list of all column indices or column names of interest
+				* print_values - default is True. if false, will return list of lists of unique row combination values

 		* Data handling